Menu Close

 What is Grief?

 The internal feelings or emotions of how one processes their loss.
 The loss experienced is internal feelings, emotions, and memories that occur after a person passes away or after a non-death-related loss.
-Also, the loss could be of a relationship, marriage, or child/ren whose parents are going through a divorce which impacts their grief experienced.
+Also, the loss could be of a pet, relationship, marriage, or child/ren whose parents are going through a divorce which impacts their grief experienced.
 Grief is associated with either the death of a human or non-death loss.

 According to Leming and Dickerson (2016), human beings are creatures of emotions and reasoning.
 We are moved with emotions by those who passed away that are close to us.
 Also, when faced with loss, we seek comfort and as human beings, we should also seek out an understanding of the truth.
 Also, the anthropological approach deals with the culture and studying rituals of how people deal with death and celebrate life.
 In every society, death has its way of revealing the cultural values of people’s life and evaluating their experiences.